ADVANCED TUTORIALS

 Define a sequence of actions

-Most of your projects will be a sequence of actions to perform one after another until you achieve the final result.
-In these cases, select the Sequential type of project (1) and add the necessary steps to start the project using the Add action button (2, alt-a
+Most projects will involve a sequence of tasks you carry out one by one until you reach the result.
+In these cases, select the Sequential type of project (1) and add the necessary steps to start the project using the Add action button (2, alt-a).

 You can edit the project with the option you have in the project header (4).
 Within the project editor you also have the option to delete it (“trash” icon).
-When you delete a project, all its Next Actions and the Support material will be moved to the Trash.
+Deleting a project sends its Next Actions and Support material to the Trash.

 The printer icon (5) allows you to convert your project to a PDF file that you can download and print in order to have access to the list when you are offline or share it with potential collaborators.
 The PDF document will display the project list with all of its actions and relevant information (Notes, Files, and Checklists).

-Important!
-In the general list of Next Actions, only the first action of every sequential project appears, so future actions don’t distract you from your current work.
+Important: In the Next Actions list, you’ll only see the first action from each sequential project, so upcoming steps don’t distract you.
 When you set an action as done, the next action will automatically appear… and so on until you complete the project.

 Subprojects

-When you add a subproject to a project it is as if you had another list of Next Actions working at the same time.
+Adding a subproject is like having a parallel list of Next Actions running alongside the main one.
 The first action from both the main project and the subproject will be shown in the general Next Actions list, therefore you can work on the different parts of the project simultaneously.

 The Add Action button allows you to add a new action to the main project or to any of its subprojects.
 You will see a drop-down with the list of subprojects:

-You can drag and drop actions from one subproject to another.
-When using a tablet, you won’t be able to move graphically one action to another subproject.
+You can drag actions between subprojects on desktop; on tablets, you’ll need to edit the action’s subproject field instead.
 In this case, you will need to edit the action and change the subproject field in the Perspective section.

 To delete a subproject there should be no actions related to the subproject in any of the lists (not even in the Trash).